Most recently updated on December 8, 2022

 During its five years on the air, “Fixer Upper” grew to be the number one unscripted show on cable television.
 It drew 75 million viewers in its final season.

 The couple, who now have five children, stopped filming their show in April 2018.
-However, in August 2020, they announced they are bringing back “Fixer Upper” to their new Magnolia Network, which launched on July 15 on Discovery +.
+However, in August 2020, they announced they were bringing back “Fixer Upper” to their new Magnolia Network, which debuted in July 2021 on Discovery +.
+They’ve completed five seasons now.
+Dozens of other shows are also on the network.

 The Gaines are more than just their show, though.
 They are retail giants in Waco.